gbrunton/CacheRepository/README.md

 }
 ```

-We can customize the dynamic "GetAll" sql but adding CustomEntitySql for a given entity type.
 Now our GetAll method only loads 100 entities into memory.

 ## Update